matheusrabelo/Apimov/readme.md

 Ultra lightweight library to generate internal APIs.

 ## About
-From now, you can create an API just with SQL queries and a single json file.
+From now on, you can create an API just with SQL queries and a single json file.

 ## Usage
 Create your own **apimov.json** with your API spec.